nwthomas/gitops/SETUP.md

+# Cluster Setup

+The following is a loose record of exactly how I managed to set up my own home Kubernetes cluster.
+It is useful for others following this path or for myself in 6 months when I can't remember all of this.

 ## Node Hardware

 I used Raspberry Pi 5 devices, specifically the 16gb version (4 CPU cores each, so 16 total CPU cores + 64gb memory).
 I decided to run the cluster initially with 4 of them.